AnnieCannons/countries-app-instructions/version-3/README.md

 You’ll use the Fetch API to send and receive data — a critical skill for building real-world apps.

-Coming up in Version 4, you'll go even further and build your own backend from scratch!
+Coming up in Version 4, you'll go even further and build your own database and API from scratch!

 ## 🎯 Requirements for Version 3